Nonlinear Weak Lensing reconstruction for Galaxy Clusters: Introduction

 \section{Introduction}

-Clusters of galaxies are powerful tools for understanding structure formation and constraining cosmological models \citep{Witt, Allen_11, Pratt_19}.
+Clusters of galaxies are powerful tools for understanding structure formation and constraining cosmological models \cite{Mass_07, Witt, Allen_11, Pratt_19}.
 However, fully exploiting their potential requires an accurate reconstruction of cluster mass distributions.
-Among various methods for measuring cluster masses, weak gravitational lensing (WL) is widely recognized as a crucial probe, as it directly measures the projected mass along the line of sight, independent of the cluster’s dynamical state \citep{Ks93, Hoek08, Umetsu14, Umetsu20}.
+Among various methods for measuring cluster masses, weak gravitational lensing (WL) is widely recognized as a crucial probe, as it directly measures the projected mass along the line of sight, independent of the cluster’s dynamical state \cite{Hoek08, Umetsu14, Umetsu20, kneib_cl, huanyuan_10}.

+Recent advances in Stage~III and IV imaging surveys have significantly improved source densities and image quality, enabling reduced shear measurements closer to cluster cores \cite[e.g.,][]{Abbott2016, Aihara2018, Laureijs2011, Euclid2022, Ivezi2020, Spergel2015, Yao2024CSST}.
 In the central regions of clusters, particularly those massive enough to produce strong lensing phenomena, the reduced shear $g$ is sufficiently large that the weak lensing approximation no longer holds.
-When the reduced shear exceeds $\sim0.2$, systematic biases arise in shape measurements due to nonlinear effects \citep{Becker11, Hern_20}, while regions with $|g| \gtrsim 0.5$ yield no reliable measurements and are therefore masked in weak lensing analyses \citep{Harvey24}.
-Together with masks from saturated stars and other observational artifacts, these masked regions complicate accurate mass reconstruction \citep{Pires2020}.
+When the reduced shear exceeds $\sim0.2$, systematic biases arise in shape measurements due to nonlinear effects \cite{Becker11, Hern_20, sun_25}, while regions with $|g| \gtrsim 0.5$ yield no reliable measurements and are therefore masked in weak lensing analyses \cite{Harvey24}.
+Together with masks from saturated stars and other observational artifacts, these masked regions complicate accurate mass reconstruction \cite{Pires2020}.